kochenderferc/wikipedia-political-context/literature/literature-review.prompt.md

 2. **Extract key information** from the article and add to `literature-review.md`:

-   - Link to Google Scholar query containg the title of the article.
+   - Link to Google Scholar query containing the title of the article.
    - **Summary** (2 sentences): Main thesis or contribution of the article
    - **Methodology** (2 sentences): Research methods employed and the kind of data used (e.g., quantitative/qualitative, dataset size, time period)
    - **Results** (1 sentence): Key findings and conclusions